SamuelLundquist/CIS330-Tetris/README.md

 - Qi Han - qhan@uoregon.edu

 ## Makefile Usage
+NOTE: *You will need a working version of linux or a subsytem of linux with g++ and ncurses installed for this to function properly.*
 - $ make build //compiles the c++ code to 'tetris'
 - $ make run //runs the game ./tetris
 - $ make clean //removes test object file